Backbase/local-backend-setup/development/images/business-universal/README.md

-# Employee Essentials Web
+# Business Essentials Web

 This image is not available in any Backbase public repository.

 You have the following options: